ant-uni-bremen/cmdnet-sionna-tf2/README.md

 4. Training of CMDNet QPSK 32x32
 5. New joint training of CMDNet with code (so far numerically unstable, debugging needed...)

-All experiments such as CMDNet symbol detection are reproducible.
+All journal article experiments such as CMDNet symbol detection are reproducible.
+Correlated massive MIMO channel matrices have not been implemented so far.

 However, CMDNet and LMMSE with the 128x6 LDPC channel code perform better in the TensorFlow 2 Sionna implementation.
 Further research is required to clarify where the reason exactly lies.
 Note that CMDNet without channel coding still outperforms LMMSE with channel coding.